Posted by: Heather Shy on April 23, 2021 at 8:00 am

-If you have a computer that must stay in a dusty or high-particulate area, look into a dust case or replacing it with a “rugged” model that is built to withstand those conditions.
+Replace with rugged.
+If you have a computer that must stay in a dusty or high-particulate area, look into a dust case or replacing it with a “rugged” model designed to withstand those conditions.

 Keyboard.
 Hold your keyboard upside down over a trash bin and shake it a bit to dislodge any loose particles.
 Use canned compressed air to blow any remaining dust and debris out of your keyboard.
 Gently wipe down the keys with a slightly-damp antibacterial cleaning wipe.
 The goal here is to de-germ the keys without getting liquid inside your keyboard.